 The accompanying financial statements have been prepared assuming that the Group and the Company will continue as a going concern which contemplates the realisation of assets and settlement of liabilities in the normal course of business.

-These financial statements are presented in the Ringgit Malaysia ("RM"), which is the Group's and the Company's functional and presentation currency.
+These financial statements are presented in the Ringgit Malaysia ("RM").

 (a) Standards issued and effective